 Last year, the director of records management and outreach of NARA (National Archives and Records Administration) issued a useful cost-benefit breakdown that the private sector, as well as the public sector, can utilize for planning a document conversion program.
 Now that this multi-year conversion effort is nearing its deadline, the same office has published criteria for the successful management of electronic records.
 And like the cost-benefit analysis, the NARA success guidelines can be applied to private-sector organizations as well.

-Among the key benefits of imaging are security, searchability, retrievability, and audit trails.
+Among the key benefits of digitization are security, searchability, retrievability, and audit trails.
 A successful document conversion program will produce these benefits.
-While the NARA success guidelines are intended for records that originate electronically, a number of the success criteria are applicable to enterprises making the transition from paper to digital documents via an imaging program, including:
+While the NARA success guidelines are intended for records that originate electronically, a number of the success criteria are applicable to enterprises making the transition from paper to digital documents via an digitization program, including:

 - Well-designed access controls that let your organization perform its business functions without additional productivity roadblocks.